jeofree/samples/README.md

-# Jeffrey Burr Work Samples
+# Jeffrey Burr Work Examples

+This portfolio contains a sampling of documentation, user interfaces, and graphics that I've created over the years for clients and employers.

 ## Infocenters